Constructing a Confidence Interval In Exercises 25–28, use the da... | Channels for Pearson+

 Confidence Interval

 A confidence interval is a range of values, derived from a data set, that is likely to contain the true population parameter with a specified level of confidence, typically 95% or 99%.
-It provides an estimate of uncertainty around the sample mean.
-Understanding how to construct and interpret confidence intervals is crucial for making inferences about the population based on sample data.
+It provides an estimate of uncertainty around a sample statistic, such as the mean.
+Understanding how to construct and interpret confidence intervals is essential for making inferences about the population based on the sample data provided.

 Recommended video: